Jacob Levy: Biography

 Born to Moshe Levy and Masia-Leah (nee Barmack) in the Ukrainian village of Nesolon (then in the Russian Empire).
-There were only 3-4 Jewish families among the village's 700 or so residents.
-Jacob's family was quite religious and he was tutored in Jewish studies by private teachers who were brought to the village by his father.
-He was considered a prodigy and at the early age of 12 he was studying at the Novograd-Volynsky Yeshiva (usually attended by much older students) with the expectation of becoming a rabbi.
-But the outside world attracted him.
-Because of the restrictions imposed by the authorities on the admission of Jews into universities, he began external studies that were popular among young Jews who were influenced by the Jewish Enlightenment movement of the 18th-19th century.
+Jacob grew up in one of only 3-4 Jewish families among the village's approximately 700 residents.
+Jacob's family was deeply religious and he was tutored in Jewish studies by private teachers who were brought to the village by his father.
+Considered a prodigy and with the expectation of becoming a rabbi, Jacob began studying at the Novograd-Volynsky Yeshiva at the age of 12, a school typically attended by much older students.
+However, the outside world attracted him.

+Due to restrictions on Jewish admission to universities imposed by the authorities, Jacob pursued external studies, a common practice among young Jews influenced by the Jewish Enlightenment movement of the 18th-19th centuries.
 As a result, he became a Zionist and a socialist, and in 1914, at the age of 20, he left his family and with their support immigrated to Eretz Israel (Ottoman Palestine.) and turned his back on his religious upbringing.

-Upon his arrival in Tel Aviv he enrolled in the Herzliya Hebrew Gymnasium, where he studied for two years (grades X and XI).
-As a student, he could stay in Eretz Israel without becoming an Ottoman citizen and, even though he spoke Hebrew, he no doubt wanted to absorb the day-to-day spoken Hebrew of the period.
-It was at that time that he started writing and as a result attracted the attention of his Hebrew literature teacher - the acclaimed writer Y.H.
+Upon his arrival in Tel Aviv, Jacob enrolled in the Herzliya Hebrew Gymnasium, where he studied for two years (grades X and XI).
+As a student, he could stay in Eretz Israel without becoming an Ottoman citizen.
+Despite his knowledge of Hebrew, he likely wanted to absorb the day-to-day spoken Hebrew of the period.
+During this time, he began writing and attracted the attention of his Hebrew literature teacher - the acclaimed writer Y.H.
 Brenner, who foresaw in him a future as a writer.